corourke/incorta-crypto/SETUP.md

 #### Install NodeJS

-I highly recommend using a package manager for installs.
+On MacOS, I highly recommend using a package manager for installs.
 The one I use is [HomeBrew](https://brew.sh).
 Once HomeBrew is installed, NodeJS can be simply installed with the command:

 ```bash
 % brew install node